Article | Homeownership

-5 Ways to Go Green and Stay Comfortable at Home
+5 Potential Ways to Save Energy and Stay Comfortable at Home

-Taking steps to live a greener lifestyle at home not only can help protect the environment, but it can improve the comfort in your home and help save money, too.
-According to a study conducted by the Home Improvement Research Institute (HIRI), 41% of Americans want to buy green products for their home.
-Strategic home feature upgrades and smart habits can help save on utility bills, reduce your water and carbon footprints, and potentially benefit your budget long term.
+Taking steps to live a more sustainable lifestyle at home can not only help protect the environment, but also can improve the comfort of your home and help save money, too.
+It’s estimated that 41% of Americans want to buy green products for their home.
+Strategic home feature upgrades and smart habits can help save on utility bills, help reduce your water and carbon footprints, and potentially benefit your budget long term.

-Five Ideas to Make Your Home More Sustainable and Help Save Money:
+Five Ideas That Could Help Make Your Home More Sustainable and Help Save Money:

-A programmable thermostat works by automatically raising or lowering the temperature in your house based on your selected settings to keep it comfortable when you're home and save energy when you're not.
-Smart thermostats are enhanced versions of programmable thermostats that can learn your habits and be controlled remotely from an app.
-With either option, you could potentially save as much as 10% a year on heating and cooling by simply turning your thermostat back 7 to 10 degrees F for 8 hours a day from its normal setting, according to the U.S. Department of Energy.
+A programmable thermostat works by automatically raising or lowering the temperature in your house based on your selected settings to keep it comfortable when you're home and to help save energy when you're not.
+Smart thermostats are enhanced versions of programmable thermostats that can typically learn your habits and be controlled remotely from an app.
+With either option, you could potentially save as much as 10% a year on heating and cooling by simply turning your thermostat back 7-10 degrees for 8 hours a day from its normal setting, according to the U.S. Department of Energy.

 3. Use Natural Light and Update Bulbs

-The natural light that comes into a home does not cost any money, so it is a perfect source to naturally light up a room.
-Not only does this save on energy costs, the sunshine may boost your mood.
-On darker days and in the evening, turn on ENERGY STAR® certified light bulbs that can save up to 90% in energy consumption when compared to standard bulbs.
-Using less energy is better for the environment and for the wallet, so use electric lights only when needed and turn them off every time you leave a room.
+The natural light that comes into a home does not cost any money, so it is a perfect source to naturally light up a room (and add extra heat in the winter too!).
+Not only does this save on energy costs, but the sunshine may also boost your mood.
+On darker days and in the evening, turn on ENERGY STAR®* certified light bulbs that can save up to 90% in energy consumption when compared to standard bulbs.
+Using less energy is better for the environment and for the wallet, so use electric lights only when needed and consider turning them off every time you leave a room.

 *ENERGY STAR and the ENERGY STAR mark are registered trademarks owned by the U.S. Environmental Protection Agency.